 Publication of this notice does not obligate any agency to any specific award or to obligate any part of the entire amount of funds available.
-Project periods may be modified after review due to the availability of federal appropriations.
 Recipients and subrecipients are subject to all Federal laws and agency policies, regulations and procedures applicable to Federal financial assistance awards.